sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ```

-For better user experience add these two methods in your Appdelegate.swift file
+For a better user experience add these two methods in your Appdelegate.swift file

 ```swift
     static func rotateToLandscapeRightDevice() {